tomppatomppa/helsinki-bike-routes/client/README.md

 <p align="center">
   <a href="#InfiniteScroll">InfiniteScroll</a>,
+  <a href="#InfiniteScroll">Upload</a>,
+  <a href="#InfiniteScroll">Forms</a>,
   <a href="#PerformanceOptimisation">Performance</a>
 </p>

 ## InfiniteScroll Components

 Both components utilize `useInfiniteQuery` from [ReactQuery](https://tanstack.com/) to fetch data from the backend.
 The data is displayed using [ReactTable](https://react-table-v7.tanstack.com/).
 Both components have the same basic functionality.
+But different enough that I thought that it would be appropriate to create saperate components for both.<p> In hindsight I think having the map as the main focus would have been a good idea.
+For example in addition to display a single station, when clicking a journey you could see the start and return station on the map.

 ```jsx
 </InfiniteScrollStations>